DAS's Three Promises for Mutual Growth

 • 1) Compliance and Prevention of Recurrence

-• A. All employees must comply with the Code of Ethics, and executives and managers are responsible for ensuring that their employees adhere to it.
+• A. All executives and employees shall comply with the Code of Ethics, and executives and managers are responsible for managing their employees to comply with the Code of Ethics.

-• B. In the case of a violation of the Code of Ethics, thorough investigation and training will be conducted to prevent recurrence.
+• B. In the event of a violation of the Code of Ethics, we shall endeavor not to recur through thorough identification of the cause and education.

 Quality Management